Find out what the user can do to reduce battery corrosion and shedding.

-Corrosion occurs primarily on the grid and is known as a softening and shedding of lead off the plates.
+Corrosion occurs primarily on the grid and is known as a softening and shedding of the lead off the plates.
 This reaction cannot be avoided because the electrodes in a lead acid environment are always reactive.
 Lead shedding is a natural phenomenon that can only be slowed down and not eliminated.
 A battery that reaches the end of life through this failure mode has met or exceeded the anticipated life span.
-Limiting the depth of discharge, reducing the cycle count, operating at a moderate temperature and controlling overcharge are key in keeping corrosion in check.
+Limiting the depth of discharge, reducing the cycle count, operating at a moderate temperature and controlling overcharge are preventive actions the battery user can embrace to keep corrosion in check.

 Applying prolonged overcharge is another contributor to grid corrosion.
 This is especially damaging to sealed lead acid systems.
 While the flooded lead acid has some resiliency to overcharge, sealed units must operate at a correct float charge.
-Chargers with variable float voltages adjust to the prevailing temperature to help to keep grid corrosion in check.
-Such chargers are in common use for stationary batteries.
+(See BU-403: Charging Lead Acid)

 To attain maximum surface area, the lead on a starter battery is applied in a sponge-like form.
 With time and use, chunks of lead fall off and reduce the performance.
 Figure 1 illustrates the innards of a corroded lead acid battery.

 Figure 1: Innards of a corroded lead acid battery